oVirt/ovirt-site/source/detailedfeature/detailed-osn-integration.html.md

 ### Phase 2 - Enhanced VM networking

 *   Enhance network editing via oVirt.
+*   Support proper scheduling for VMs on hosts.
 *   Add support for IPAM.
 *   Add support for security groups.

 #### Enhanced network support

-*   Add ability to delete the network from neutron as well, when deleting the network from oVirt.
+*   Add ability to delete the network from neutron as well.
+    -   When deleting the network from oVirt the user can check a box saying "Delete from external provider".
 *   Add a way to know network no longer exists on the provider.
 *   Experimental - add a way to convert an oVirt network to an external network.
     -   The user can choose to export the network to an external provider.